daisybissonette/spectroSLEUTH/README.md

 This package is designed to detect emission-lines in user input spectra and make a best guess at classifying the nature of each emission-line.
 It is currently built for optical spectra (SDSS specifically).

-Start by installing the package and running the following:
+Start by installing the package with a pip install:

 ```
 pip install spectroSLEUTH
 ```
+Then run the following in an ipython or jupyter notebook environment:
 ```
 from spectroSLEUTH import sleuth